domfarolino/standards/README.md

  - `fetch(new Request(new URL('https://domfarolino.com')))`
  - `fetch(new Request(new Request('https://domfarolino.com')))`

-At this point, my confusion about being able to pass in string, `URL`, and `Request` objects was still with me but had shifted focus to the `Request` constructor as opposed to the fetch API.
+At this point my confusion about being able to pass in string, `URL`, and `Request` objects was still with me but had shifted focus to the `Request` constructor as opposed to the fetch API.
 What specifically in spec-land allows us to handle this?
 When looking at this constructor, I noticed that step 5 handles the case where `input` is a string, while step 6 handles the case where `input` is an object of type `Request`.
 So here I wondered how, if we accept string and `Request` objects, are we able to accept something like a `URL` object?
 The short answer is that WebIDL stringifies everything that gets passed into a method taking a `DOMString`/`USVString`.
-The `URL` object happens to have a custom [stringifier](https://url.spec.whatwg.org/#URL-stringification-behavior) which returns the `URL` `href` attribute upon string coercian.
+The `URL` object happens to have a custom [stringifier](https://url.spec.whatwg.org/#URL-stringification-behavior) which returns the `URL`'s `href` attribute upon string coercian.
 This is nice because it spits out a type that the `Request` constructor is designed to take.

 I was then curious as to what stopped *`Request`* objects being passed into the `Request` constructor from undergoing